quyykk/Endless-Sky-VS/README.md

 ## Setup

+Clone this project wherever you want your VS project to reside.
+Note: Since we use a submodule downloading the Zip file will result in an empty directory instead of a submodule.
+So clone this repo instead.

-You need a copy of the ES source code.
-The location should be inside the `Endless Sky` folder.
+Next, you need a copy of the ES source code.
+The location should be inside the `Endless Sky` folder and it has to be named `endless-sky`.
 The easiest way to do so is to clone the ES repo inside `Endless Sky`.

 ```cmd
 > cd "Endless Sky"